a2ankitrai/2KX7/Java/collections.md

 - `ConcurrentHashMap(Map<? extends K,? extends V> m)` - Creates a new map with the same mappings as the given map.

 ---

+## IdentityHashMap

+java.util.IdentityHashMap = linear probing implementation

+This class implements the Map interface with a hash table, using reference-equality in place of object-equality when comparing keys (and values).
+In other words, in an IdentityHashMap, two keys k1 and k2 are considered equal if and only if (k1==k2).
+(In normal Map implementations (like HashMap) two keys k1 and k2 are considered equal if and only if (k1==null ? k2==null : k1.equals(k2)).)

+---